fakuivan/esphome-casa/components/ping_client/README.md

 use the "WiFiUdp" library.
 I'm not sure if that supports RAW sockets, I doubt it.
 The only platforms that have this issue however are the `esp8266` and `rp2040`, all the libretiny chips support sockets.

+Update.
+Turns out that `read` does give you the whole packet, [apparently it works the same as `recv` but without being able to pass flags](https://stackoverflow.com/a/1790775).
+While we were using `recvfrom` instead of `recv`, making the switch isn't complicated, we just parse the address from the IP header.
+Now the only issues will be the platforms using `IMPLEMENTATION_LWIP_TCP`.